alan49chan/VitalLink_SW_Final_Project/README.md

 In this phase we gathered and refined all functional and non-functional needs of VitalLink.
 We created and updated the **Software Requirements Specification** and the main README.md.
 Key activities included:
 - Defining user roles (Patient and Doctor) with login for privacy protection
-- Specifying mock sensor input, bio-stat history, live video consultation (WebRTC), and full prescription history with doctor suggestions
+- Specifying sensor input, bio-stat history, live video consultation (WebRTC), and full prescription history with doctor suggestions
 - Documenting the target market (chronic illness patients in Macau) and technical constraints (Python + Streamlit) All requirements were reviewed and adjusted at the start of each sprint.